Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Scoring Models
 ---------------
-A Scoring Model creates a list based on user selected attribute scoring.
+A Scoring Model creates a list based on user selected value scoring.
 For example: Potential customers are scored based on an algorithm that is as follows:
 0.2*assets+0.3*last quarter performance+0.25*consultant rating+0.25*percent assets in S&P 500.

 Create a Scoring Model
 +++++++++++++++++++++++
 To create a scoring model navigate to the Scoring Models tab and click "CREATE WEIGHTED MODEL".
 You will be asked to:

 1. Name Your Scoring Model